Corporate Governance

 Under the Nippon Shokubai Group Mission ”TechnoAmenity: Providing prosperity and comfort to people and society, with our unique technology,” we are willing to further advance our contributions to industry and society.
 To this end, Nippon Shokubai, as a chemical manufacturer, with a view to continuously improving its corporate value, believes that long and stable relationships of trust with business partners are important in development, production, sales and other activities.
 Based on this belief, we own shares of our partners for the purpose of cross share holding when deemed necessary.

-Each year, the Board Meeting, including three independent Outside Members of the Board, comprehensively examines all the listed shares we own by issue in light of the above purpose, taking into consideration the capital costs, and confirms the importance of the shareholding.
+Each year, the Board of Directors, including three Independent Outside Directors of the Board, comprehensively examines all the listed shares we own by issue in light of the above purpose, taking into consideration the capital costs, and confirms the importance of the shareholding.
 We sell shares if it is judged no longer important to hold such shares.

-In fiscal 2022, we sold all shares of three issues.
-As a result, the number of issues of crossheld shares as of March 31, 2023 decreased from 70 as of the end of the fiscal year before the introduction of the Corporate Governance Code (March 31, 2015), to 35.
+In FY2024, we sold all shares of three issues.
+As a result, the number of issues of cross shareholdings as of March 31, 2025 decreased from 70 as of the end of the fiscal year before the introduction of the Corporate Governance Code (March 31, 2015), to 30.

 PAGE TOP